AequilibraE/aequilibrae/docs/source/getting_started.rst

-.. _nitty_gritty:
+.. _getting_started:

-Nitty-Gritty
+Getting started
 ===============

-This page describes how to get started with AequilibraE.
+In this section we describe how to install AequilibraE.
+If you have already installed AequilibraE, you can move on to the :ref:`first steps <first_steps>` in modeling with AequilibraE page.

 .. note::
    Although AequilibraE is under intense development, we try to avoid making